 Next Best Thing: Knight’s Second (schematic), random reward when you have Trials options turned on (requires Trespasser).
 After this, the Masterwork Grey Warden Shield, purchased in Frostback Basin’s Stone-Bear Hold.
-Finally for the standalone game your best best is the Shield of the Emperor.
+Finally, for the standalone game, your best bet is the Shield of the Emperor.

 As a final note, acquiring these weapon schematics is only half the story.
 You then need to craft them with proper materials to get the best possible result.
 There are 3 key tips for crafting your weapons:

 - Use Tier 4 crafting materials (Dragon Bone, Dragon Scales, etc. ) for the highest stat numbers, ESPECIALLY for the Damage/Armor slot to get the highest possible DPS/Armor.
 If you run out, you can also purchase Tier 4 materials at the Black Emporium, in the Deep Roads, and some other locations.

 - Choose the appropriate materials for your particular character.
 For example, if you are crafting a two-handed weapon, you will want to stack stats like + % attack and the appropriate Masterwork.

 - Extra crafting components like runes and weapon grips also have a tier system, so try to craft the best possible version to make your weapon even more powerful.
 Schematics for these are often sold by merchants or found in the game world.

 Note: If you want to have the best gear possible, be sure to also check out the list of the best armor and accessories.

 57 thoughts on “Guide to the Best Weapons”